Delivery at Place: How It Works, Benefits, and Best Practices

 How DAP Works

-In a Delivery at Place (DAP) arrangement, the seller is responsible for shipping goods to the named destination.
+In a Delivery at Place (DAP) arrangement, the seller is responsible for shipping goods to the named destination, which is often the buyer’s premises.
 This includes covering all transportation costs and bearing any risks until the goods are delivered at place.
 Once the shipment arrives at its terminal destination, the buyer becomes responsible for handling import customs clearance and paying any applicable duties or taxes, including customs duty and import duties.
 To ensure smooth transactions in international trade, both parties should maintain clear communication throughout this process.

 The DAP deal requires the seller to load the goods on the transport vehicle for shipping and deliver them to the destination port.
 The buyer’s responsibilities include import customs clearance, import clearance, and paying the freight charges.
 The contract mentions the DAP agreement, which is introduced in the delivered at place Incoterms by the International Chamber of Commerce.

 It’s important to note that delivered at place means delivered duty unpaid, which means the buyer bears the responsibility for customs clearance and paying any applicable duties or taxes.
-If the contract mentions delivered duty paid, the seller pays for customs clearance and duties.
+If the contract mentions delivered duty paid, the seller pays for customs clearance and import duty.

 For more information on delivered at place logistics management, refer to this comprehensive guide from Inbound Logistics.